 In the Hostname field an infix search is valid — the entered text must only be a part of the host name.
 Furthermore, you can restrict the search using other attributes.
 All search terms are connected with AND.
 The example in the above image illustrates a search for all hosts with my in their name that also have the Test system attribute.

 With Submit you start the search.
 The results page behaves almost like a normal folder.
-This means that you can use the bulk actions here, which are offered in the Hosts menu in the On selected hosts section, e.g. to move all hosts found to a specific folder.
+This means that you can use the bulk actions here, which are provided in the Hosts menu in the On selected hosts section, e.g. to move all hosts found to a specific folder.

 If you don’t like the results, you can adjust and refine the search on the results page with Refine search.